-Chatting with a friend, we began discussing challenging things that had overcome in the past years.
-We both decided that I should post an image of Lemonade on Facebook to acknowledge what we had overcome: Turning Lemons to Lemonade.
+Chatting with a friend, we began discussing situations we’d overcome in the past years.
+I decided that I should post an image of Lemonade on Facebook to acknowledge the process of turning lemons into lemonade.

 Needless to say - I did not follow through with my promise to post an image of Lemonade on Facebook and this is the story of why.

 First, let me preface the story with a brief timeline:

 - Conversation with my friend,

 - Planned posting of the Lemonade image until

 A gentleman walks by looking down on his luck and says, ‘your lucky … flats can be fixed!’